SGC: Simple Graph Convolution

 Pre-Computation: The Key Efficiency Gain

-Because S̃ᴷ X involves no learned parameters, it can be computed once before training and cached.
-Training then reduces to logistic regression on the pre-computed features S̃ᴷ X.
+Because \(\hat{A}^K X\) involves no learned parameters, it can be computed once before training and cached.
+Training then reduces to logistic regression on the pre-computed features.

 ModelForward pass cost

 What does this tell us?
-If removing all nonlinearities between GCN layers has minimal impact on accuracy, then those nonlinearities were not doing much.
-The expressive power of GCN comes largely from the graph propagation, not the intermediate MLPs.
-The final nonlinearity (softmax) is sufficient.
+If removing all nonlinearities between GCN layers has minimal impact on accuracy on these datasets, then those nonlinearities were not doing much there.
+What carries the performance is the low-pass filtering implied by \(\hat{A}^K\), not the intermediate MLPs.
+Note the scope: this is an observation about homophilic citation graphs with strong bag-of-words features, not a universal statement about GNNs.

 Theoretical Interpretation

-SGC then applies a linear classifier on this smoothed representation — exactly analogous to a linear classifier on bag-of-words features, where the “bag” is the K-hop neighbourhood.
+SGC then applies a linear classifier on the smoothed representation — analogous to a linear classifier on bag-of-words features, where the “bag” is the \(K\)-hop neighbourhood.

 When Nonlinearities Do Matter

 SGC’s simplification works on homophilic graphs (Cora, CiteSeer, Pubmed).
-On these, K-step averaging makes same-class nodes progressively more similar — which is exactly what the linear classifier needs.
+On these, \(K\)-step averaging makes same-class nodes progressively more similar — which is exactly what a linear classifier needs.

-• Complex structural tasks: tasks where the pattern is in the local structure, not smooth features
+• The task is structural: the pattern is in local topology rather than smooth features

 SGC as Logistic Regression

-This is exactly logistic regression on pre-computed graph-smoothed features.
-The model has no architecture hyperparameters beyond K. There is no depth, no hidden layers, no dropout decisions.
+This is exactly multinomial logistic regression on pre-computed graph-smoothed features.
+The model has no architecture hyperparameters beyond \(K\).
+There is no depth, no hidden layers, no dropout decisions.
+The objective is convex in \(W\), so training has a single global optimum.

-This makes SGC the perfect ablation baseline: if SGC matches your GNN, the GNN’s complexity is not providing value.
+This makes SGC a sharp ablation baseline: if SGC matches your GNN on your data, the extra complexity is not buying you anything there.

 SGC Variants and Successors

-• SIGN (2020): use multiple powers of S̃ simultaneously (X, S̃X, S̃²X, …) and concatenate, then apply an MLP.
-More expressive than SGC while keeping pre-computation.
+• SIGN (2020): use several powers of \(\hat{A}\) simultaneously — concatenate \([X, \hat{A}X, \hat{A}^2X, \dots]\) — then apply an MLP.
+More expressive than SGC while keeping the propagation pre-computable, and it is no longer restricted to a single fixed low-pass response.

 Summary